A survey conducted among cybersecurity professionals has shown that only around 32% of them perform frequent Cloud Security Assessments (CSA).

 Last but not least, Cloud Security Assessment can provide you with tools to never miss critical security information logs.
 It can also draw your attention to the need for multi-factor identification in your organization.

-To sum it all up, if you want to protect your company from malicious attacks and recover from them more rapidly if they occur – Cloud Security Assessment is your best friend.
+To sum it all up, if you want to protect your company from malicious attacks and recover from them more rapidly if they occur – Cloud Security Assessment is your best friend and cybersecurity companies are your allies in implementing it.

 The benefits of a Cloud Security Assessment are numerous.